 Bleeding

 One possible complication is bleeding during hair transplantation.
 It is generally minor.
-In the majority of patients, bleeding can be maintained within manageable amounts, especially when anti-blood thinners are avoided before surgery.
+In the majority of patients, bleeding is easy to maintain within manageable amounts, especially when they avoid anti-blood thinners before surgery.
 Less than 1% of patients have extreme bleeding; this is usually due to an underlying condition.
-Blood loss is managed through careful suturing and the application of hemostatic agents.
+Careful suturing and the application of hemostatic agents can manage blood loss.

 Tachycardia